-If your fuel filter becomes clogged, your vehicle engine will sputter when you drive at highway speeds or when you accelerate rapidly.
+If your fuel filter becomes clogged, your engine will sputter when you drive at Utah highway speeds or when you accelerate rapidly.
 A clogged filter allows enough fuel to run the car at low speeds around town in Kearns, but when you need a higher flow of fuel for faster speeds, or if you need a sudden burst of fuel, you just won’t be able to get it through the filter.

 A clogged filter is actually dangerous.
 If you need to accelerate suddenly out of the path of danger, you just won’t have the power to do it.

 Fuel filters have a bypass valve.
 When the filter becomes clogged, the valve allows some fuel to bypass the filter so the engine can keep running – just not enough to be running well.

 That means, though, that dirty, unfiltered fuel is entering your engine.
-Instead of clogging up your filter, that dirt is now getting into your fuel injectors where it can cause serious damage.
+Instead of clogging up your filter, that dirt is now getting into your fuel injectors, where it can cause serious damage.
 Fuel injectors are expensive; fuel filters are cheap.
-It doesn’t seem like a difficult choice.
+It doesn’t seem like a difficult choice for Kearns car owners.

 Fuel filters are the epitome of preventive maintenance.
-They are cheap and easy to change, but neglecting them can lead to pricey repair bills for Kearns car owners.
-Some fuel filters are inside the fuel tank and cannot be routinely serviced – your friendly and honest Gines Auto Service service specialist will be able to tell you if this applies to your vehicle.
+They are cheap and easy to change, but neglecting them can lead to pricey repair bills.
+Some fuel filters are inside the fuel tank and cannot be routinely serviced – your friendly and honest Gines Auto Service service advisor will be able to tell you if this applies to your vehicle.

 Posted in the Fuel System category